CuPidev/Movie-Locations-Finder/deployment/DEPLOYMENT.md

 # Solr Deployment Workflow

-This document explains how Apache Solr is integrated into the GitHub Actions deployment workflow for the Heritage Sites Finder project.
+This document explains how Apache Solr is integrated into the GitHub Actions deployment workflow for the Movie Sites Finder project.

 ## Overview